Sankeerth-Chillamcharla/assignment-2/README.md

 ## Store Terraform state in Azure Storage

-- Login to Azure portal and click on cloud shell and upload the `remote-state.sh` file and change the filr permission, to configure the Azure storage account and container to store the remote state file.
+- Login to Azure portal and click on cloud shell and upload the `remote-state.sh` file and change the file permission, to configure the Azure storage account and container to store the remote state file.
 - Ouput of `remote-state.sh`

 ![Screenshot 2023-05-29 at 1 05 34 PM](https://github.com/Sankeerth-Chillamcharla/assignment-2/assets/46291282/c24cc1d6-2a12-40dc-82db-7f0c042bfebd)